 Again a gentle reminder if you know nothing about Bounce Rate then do check out our previous post here.

 Okay.
-So now at this moment, I assume you have gone through the post and know already what is “Bounce Rate”.
+So now at this moment, I assume you have gone through the post and know already what is the “Bounce Rate” in Google Analytics.